zwc662/hyqe/README.md

 ## 🤔 What is HyQE?

 **Hypothetical Query Embeddings (HyQE)** is a novel context-ranking method designed to improve retrieval-augmented generation systems.
-It leverages **large language models (LLMs)** to generate hypothetical queries from the contexts, builds an index for these hypothetical queries, and compares user queries with these hypothetical queries to rank contexts more effectively.
-By embedding contexts as queries, HyQE enables enhanced reasoning and comparison of multiple context options, leading to more relevant and contextually accurate results.
+It leverages **large language models (LLMs)** to generate hypothetical queries from the contexts, builds an index for these queries, and ranks contexts by comparing user queries against the hypothetical ones.
+Our method is grounded in variational inference: treating contexts and queries as belonging to distinct domains.
+While cosine similarity measures in-domain relevance, LLMs act as a bridge between these domains.

 <p align="center">
     <img src="./assets/figures/hyqe_architecture.png" alt="HyQE Main Structure" width="100%">
 </p>

-### Key observation
+### 🤔 Why HyQE?

-Instead of directly comparing the similarity between a query and contexts, HyQE introduces the idea of comparing **query-to-query similarities**.
-The core insight is that the contexts (🟥) with the closest embedding to the query (🟣) do not always provide the best answer.
-The contexts retrieved via HyQE have more diverse embeddings (🟩), while providing more relevant and accurate answers to the queries.
+The key insight of HyQE is that, rather than directly comparing the similarity between a query and contexts, HyQE focuses on **query-to-query similarities**.
+We observe that contexts (🟥) with embeddings closest to the query (🟣) do not always provide the best answers.
+In contrast, HyQE retrieves contexts with more diverse embeddings (🟩), leading to more relevant and accurate answers to the queries.

 <p align="center">
     <img src="./assets/figures/ica1.png" alt="ICA1" width="30%">